-Milestone Consult Staff Date Ongoing Scrutiny Committee Agree to shared service November 2012 Identify partner December 2011 Complete Staff Consultation Paper to Council asking for approval on shared service delivery of internal audit, December 2011 including shared service and design principles Paper to Council on shared service March 2012 structure Annual Plan approved by Scrutiny April 2012 Committee April 2012 Advertise vacant posts Interview for posts May 2012 June 2012 New Shared Service Commences September - November 2012
+Milestone Date

+Consult Staff Ongoing

+Scrutiny Committee Agree to shared

+service November 2012

+Identify partner December 2011

+Complete Staff Consultation December 2011

+Paper to Council asking for approval on

+shared service delivery of internal audit,

+including shared service and design

+principles March 2012

+Paper to Council on shared service

+structure April 2012

+Annual Plan approved by Scrutiny

+Committee April 2012

+Advertise vacant posts May 2012

+Interview for posts June 2012

+New Shared Service Commences September - November 2012

-Benefits Risks A high quality service could be There could be differences in provided with a more focused operational audit working strategic approached on the practices which will require to be corporate risks aligned.
-There is a shared service There could be differences in commitment already in place employee terms and conditions, within the Council.
-Shared service would allow a work environments and grades, more effective and efficient which the Audit Manager will have service through the sharing of to manage.
-Failure in the governance good practice and work processes.
-Staff may have greater opportunities for career development through close working with a larger audit team.
-Savings could be realised through shared service arrangements with another organisation.
-Independence of internal audit would be clear and easily demonstrable.
-Recommendations by External Audit on the independence of the service would be addressed arrangement could undermine the delivery and quality of service.
-Problems in identifying a shared service partner would further delay the delivery of the audit service.
-Potential for any unknown or unquantified costs of implementation of a shared service to push up cost of service.
-There could be a loss or breakdown in local accountability --- --
+Benefits Risks A high quality service could be provided with a more focused strategic approached on the corporate risks There could be differences in operational audit working practices which will require to be aligned.
+There is a shared service commitment already in place within the Council.
+Shared service would allow a more effective and efficient There could be differences in employee terms and conditions, work environments and grades, which the Audit Manager will have to manage. service through the sharing of Failure in the governance

+- good practice and work processes. - Staff may have greater opportunities for career development through close working with a larger audit team. - Savings could be realised through shared service arrangements with another organisation. - Independence of internal audit would be clear and easily demonstrable. - Recommendations by External Audit on the independence of the service would be addressed

+- arrangement could undermine the delivery and quality of service. - Problems in identifying a shared service partner would further delay the delivery of the audit service. - Potential for any unknown or unquantified costs of implementation of a shared service to push up cost of service. - There could be a loss or breakdown in local accountability